chitu1629/react-springboot-mysql/README.md

 ELK (monitoring tool) is an acronym that stands for Elasticsearch, Logstash, and Kibana.
 It refers to a set of open-source tools used for log and data management, search, analysis, and visualization.

+1. Default port for elasticsearch - 9200
+2. Default port for logstash - 5044
+3. Default port for kibana - 5601

 Clone a git repository to install ELK using a docker-compose file

 ```sh